frontenddogma/rote-learning-html-css/manuscript/html.md

 * `video`: Video content
 * `wbr`: Line break opportunity

-(Autonomous custom elements are not included in this list.)

 ### Void Elements

 Memorize the elements that are void, i.e., that have no end tag in the HTML syntax: